 - The tax year that the 1099 form applies to.

 - Other relevant information.

-You can view a sample 1099-MISC form, as well as instructions for using them, by visiting the IRS website.
+You can view a sample 1099-MISC form, as well as instructions, by visiting the IRS website.

 When Will Sweepstakes 1099 Forms Arrive?